orlovm/Wiki-Action/readme.md

 ---
 ### Features

-- Automaticly pushes changes from specified directiory to the wiki.
+- Automatically pushes changes from specified directiory to the wiki.
 - Uses author from repository's git commit.
 - Uses the commit message from repository's git commit.
 - It's easy to pull request/merge wiki files.